T1taniumF0rge-Industries-Inc/Software/markdown_testing.md

-# Moussorgski test file PLEASE IGNORE!
+# Markdown Testing
+This is a Markdown language testing file.
+Please ignore!

 ## Tableaux d'une exposition:

-This is a suite of movements consisting of Movements (so called Pictures) and Promenades, and have variations.
+This is a suite of movements consisting of Movements (so-called Pictures) and Promenades, and have variations.
 Here are them all:

 > [!Moussorgski 1]
 >